|Trip Duration 12 Days||Trip Grading Strenuous|

 |Trip ModeTeahouse/Lodge||Group SizeMin 2 Max 12|

 Experience Everest like never before on our Everest Base Camp Heli Trek.
-Trek to the base camp of world’s highest mountain and fly back to Kathmandu on chartered helicopter from Pheriche.
+Trek to the base camp of world’s highest mountain in less than 2 weeks and fly back to Kathmandu on chartered helicopter from Pheriche.

 - Famous trek combined with thrilling helicopter ride